bsu-cs222-fall24-dll/Final-Priscilla.Zavala-Oluwatoni.Benson-Ikanke.Inyang-Asante.Anglin/README.md

 ##### Running the GUI
 To run the GUI version, go to the Gradle tasks directory, then navigate to:
 Tasks -> Application and double-click run to launch the application as a JVM application.
-##### Note:
+##### Known Issue (GUI State Selection Bug)
 There is a known bug when selecting a state in the GUI.
 To select a state, you must first click a different state and then select the desired one.
-This issue is currently being debugged, but the application works as intended once the state is properly selected.
+This issue is currently being debugged, but the application works as intended once the correct state is selected.
-##### API ACCESS KEY REQUIRED
+##### API Access Key Setup
-The program requires an API access key to function.
-Please request the key directly if you would like to run the application.
+1. The program requires an API access key.
+Please request the key directly.
-###### Set Up API Key
-Create a .env file at the root of the project and enter your API key in the following format: API_KEY=access-key-here
+2. Create a .env file at the project root and enter your API key in the following format: API_KEY=access-key-here
-Alternatively, you can create this file under the resources folder inside the main directory for better organization.
+* Alternatively, you can create this file under the resources folder inside the main directory for better organization.

 ***

-### Warning Suppressions:
+### Controller Warning Suppressions:
+The following controllers include warning suppressions for Action and Mouse Events:
+- Controller
+- LoginController
+- MenuController
+- CostAnalystController
+- AuditorController
+- HRDirectorController
+- MedicaidAnalystController

+***

-### Project Structure:
+## Project Structure:
-#### Model
+#### Model Layer
+Responsible for data retrieval, controlling program flow, and configuration:
+- AuditorController
+- AuditorModel
+- BuildURL
+- Controller
+- CostAnalystController
+- CostAnalystModel
+- HRDirectorController
+- HRDirectorModel
+- InStateModel
+- JSONDocParser
+- JSONReaderFormatter
+- LoginController
+- MedicaidAnalystController
+- MedicaidAnalystModel
+- MenuController
+- PositionModel
+- TaskSpecificationModel
+- UserCredentialModel
+- UserModel
+- WebsiteURLConnection

-#### View
+#### View Layer
+Manages the user interface and view-related logic:
+- TaskOptions
+- AuditorView
+- CostAnalystView
+- HRDirectorView
+- MedicaidAnalystView
+- ErrorProcessor
+- InStateModelView
+- PositionViewUserView
+- StateAbbreviation

+### Utility Classes
+Handles common reusable tasks in the program:
+- AlertUtils
+- BarChartControllerUtils
+- ScatterChartControllerUtils
+- StringUtils

+### URL Connection Classes
+Facilitates live connections to the hospital API:
+- WebsiteURLConnection